jzambre03/job_recommender_system/README.md

   - **`PyPDF2`**: For extracting text content from PDF resumes.

-# Installation Guide
+# Installation Guide📋

-📋 This guide will walk you through the installation process for the program.
+This guide will walk you through the installation process for the program.
 Please follow the steps below to ensure a successful installation.

 ## Setup and Instructions